shozy786/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_applications/DBpedia.md

+# Table of Contents

+1. Introduction
+2. Purpose of DBpedia
+3. How DBpedia works
+4. Challenges and Limitations

-# Introduction - DBpedia
+# Introduction

-- DBpedia is a project aiming to extract structured data from Wikipedia’s content, especially from infoboxes.
-- It organizes it in a machine-readable format.
-- It uses unique URIs to connect facts about people, places, and things with other data sources.
-- Allows users to semantically query relationships and properties of Wikipedia resources.
+##  Purpose of DBpedia

+  - Organizes Wikipedia's knowledge in a structured way that is accessible by everyone
+  - Links people, places, events, and more in a way that other systems can understand and connect to.
+  - Enables smarter searches and more complex and efficent querying for information

 # History of DBpedia